IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: Preliminary

-PPO, one of the state-of-the-art on-line DRL methods, is a type of policy gradient training that alternates between sampling data through environmental interaction and optimizing a clipped surrogate objective function using stochastic gradient descent \cite{schulman2017proximal}.
+In this work, we use PPO, one of the state-of-the-art online DRL methods, since it is known for its stability and effectiveness in various environments.
+The algorithm balances exploration and exploitation to find a policy that maximizes the reward.
+PPO also offers a trade-off between stability and high sample efficiency, making it suitable for the complex robotic environment with obstacle avoidance.
+In particular, PPO is a type of policy gradient training that alternates between sampling data through environmental interaction and optimizing a clipped surrogate objective function using stochastic gradient descent \cite{schulman2017proximal}.
 The clipped surrogate objective function improves training stability by limiting the size of the policy change at each step.
 In PPO, the clipped surrogate objective function is designed as follows:

-where $\theta^{\pi}$ is the parameters of policy neural network, $\hat{A_t}$ represents the generalized advantage estimator (GAE) and is used to calculate the policy gradient.
+where $\theta^{\pi}$ is the parameters of the policy neural network, $r_t(\theta^{\pi})$ denotes the probability ratio, $\hat{A_t}$ represents the generalized advantage estimator (GAE) and is used to calculate the policy gradient.
 The reward value at $t$ is shown by $r_t$, and the $\epsilon$ is a constant between 0 and 1, which is set to 0.2 in the baseline algorithm. $\gamma = 0.99$, $V(s)$ refers to the expected return of state $s$ and $G$ represents the discounted cumulative reward.
 Likewise, $V_{target}(s)$ is the target value.
 Additionally, the value loss function is expressed as follows: